-- Mushroom – use any mushroom variety of your choice.
-Leave out altogether if preferred.
+- Mushrooms – use any mushroom variety of your choice or leave out altogether if you don’t like mushrooms.

 - Garlic – use fresh or jarred minced garlic or garlic powder.

-- Kale – collard greens, spinach or arugula can be used in place of kale.
+- Kale – collard greens, spinach or arugula would also be good.

 - Butter – substitute with a butter alternative of choice.

-- Sage – marjoram or rosemary can be used in place of sage.
+- Sage – marjoram or rosemary will provide a similar flavour.

-- Nutmeg – mace, allspice or cinnamon can be used alternatively to nutmeg.
+- Nutmeg – mace, allspice or cinnamon would also work here.